algosup/2024-2025-project-4-web-fpga-team-5/documents/management/weeklyReports/weeklyReport4.md

 ## **Challenges & Risks**

-- Fix all the issues of the code find by the QA
+- Fix all the issues of the code found by the QA
 - Always the health problem for the Project Manager.

 ---

-## **Priorities for Next Week**
+## **Priorities For Next Week**

-- Complet the Technical Specifiactions
+- Complete the Technical Specifications
-- Finsh the Front end and link to back end
+- Finish the Front end and link to back-end
-- Constaint verification of the code
+- Verify the code constantly

 ---